walquis/git-basics-team-project/thebook/src/common-git-workflows.md

 ## Save Current Work and Return to it Later
 ```
 $ git stash  # Push current work--your index and modified stuff--onto a "stash stack".
-$ git status # Now your workspace is clean (except for files that aren't in git).
+$ git status # Now your working tree is clean (except for files that aren't in git).
 $ git checkout -b someNewBranch   # Or some existing branch
 # Do the work that has pre-empted you, commit/push/etc, and now return to your story...
 $ git checkout main
-$ git stash pop  # Restore your current work to this workspace
+$ git stash pop  # Restore your current work to this working tree
 $ git stash list # See if anything still on the stash stack.
 ```